Choosing the Right Tree

 For suggestions on specific trees that are suitable for each of these zones please review our Vegetation Management brochure.
 Native species will often grow better with fewer insect and disease problems than nonnative trees.

-Before you plant, call Virginia 811 at least three days in advance (not counting weekends and holidays) to have your underground utilities marked.
+Before you plant, call VA811 (formerly Miss Utility) at least three days in advance (not counting weekends and holidays) to have your underground utilities marked.
 They can be reached by simply dialing 8-1-1.

 Find more here on choosing the right tree for the right place.